lino-framework/cg/docs/lifecycle.rst

 (4) During :term:`alpha phase`, the :term:`development provider` sets up a :term:`prototype`.
-This phase may include a series of dialogues and meetings between :term:`application programmer` and :term:`site expert` where the programmer shows their work in progress and collects feedback from the :term:`site expert`.
+This phase may include a series of dialogues and meetings between :term:`application developer` and :term:`site expert` where the developer shows their work in progress and collects feedback from the :term:`site expert`.
 The phase ends when the :term:`site expert` declares that the site is ready to go into :term:`beta phase`.